Sharon Lee Sharon Lee Feb 23, 2026

 Make Your Money Work Harder

 Your money should work as hard as you do.
-With current rates significantly higher than recent years, now is an excellent time to maximize savings growth.
-Bank of Hope's Hope Preferred CDs offer rates up to 4.30% APY—significantly higher than average savings accounts.
+A competitive CD rate can make a meaningful difference in your savings growth.
+Bank of Hope's Hope Preferred CDs offer rates up to 3.70% APY—significantly higher than average savings accounts.

 The 50/30/20 Budget Rule